embabel/shepherd/README.md

 - `OPENAI_API_KEY` API key
 - `GITHUB_PERSONAL_ACCESS_TOKEN:` This is optional, but you will likely be rate limited without it. **Without this set, the application may hang as GitHub refuses to respond to the request in a timely manner.**

+## Logging

+Logging is configured using Logback.

+Application-specific logging goes to the console.

+Other (framework) logging goes to `logs/shepherd.log`.

+> To follow app progress, watch the console.
+To debug, monitor the log file.